mths1/vmq-docs/guides/erlang-vm.md

 and CPU tuning, as well as some OS configurations that have a direct impact on them.

 ## CPU
+### Scheduler Busy Waiting
+Scheduler Busy Waiting keeps schedulers awake for a specified period of time, if there is no work to be done, before going to sleep.
+Performance can improve if this busy waiting is disabled "+sbwt none".

 ## Memory
 In the following we will briefly discuss memory allocation, as well swap space and transparent huge pages (THP).